FaultyTwo/LTC6904/README.md

 LTC6904 clk2(1); //0x17
 ```

-Then in the setup function of Arduino IDE:
+Then in the setup function:
 ```C
 void setup(){
 	clk.begin();